MA Guidelines

 The Cultural Studies Graduate program at Queen's University offers a unique 1-year, course-based MA, through which students can explore the possibilities graduate school offers, while completing an individualized professional development plan along the way.

 All MA students enter together via the 1-year program, and follow the same track for coursework in fall and winter terms of Year 1.
 To complete the 1-year MA, students complete the Professional Development module and the Capstone Course (CUST 850) in May-June.
-Students wishing to continue for a 2-year Thesis/Project MA apply by the end of January.
+Students wishing to continue for a 2-year Thesis/Project MA apply by January 15.
 If accepted, they work on their proposal and (if needed) GREB over the summer, and have one year remaining to complete a thesis or project.
 See chart and guidelines below for more details.

 The following guidelines provide more details on both streams.